 Guam Diner Bytes: Issin Japanese Restaurant

-Our long time friend, teppan chef Jesse Borja, stopped by briefly and greeted us.
-It was deja vu!
-We munched on his crispy garlic chips and I savored the medium rare sirloin steak and juicy jumbo prawns.
+Our teppan chef, Jesse Borja, stopped by and greeted us.
+We munched on his crispy garlic chips and I savored the medium rare sirloin steak, dipping it into my ponzu sauce.
 He takes such pride in his work and you can taste it with each bite!

 Ken “the Guam Food Guy” Stewart